jenhuls/flow-css/README.md

 > A proposal for structuring CSS in web projects.

-There are bunch of various CSS guidelines, methodologies and blueprints are available on the internet.
-I did research (briefly) on numbers of leading projects before come down to draft this document.
+There are a bunch of various CSS guidelines, methodologies and blueprints available on the Internet.
+I did research (briefly) on numbers of leading projects before coming down to draft this document.

 Here’s a list of a few of main existing guidelines which I looked into: